lu7did/PixiePi/README.md

 In general the hardware can be used to implement modulation modes proposed by the [rpitx package](https://github.com/F5OEO/rpitx).
-In some cases the RF chain after the Raspberry Pi needs to be activated, the hardware on this project uses the GPIO19 line as the PTT, some external mean to activate or deactivate this line needs to be used.
+In some cases the RF chain after the Raspberry Pi needs to be activated, the hardware on this project uses the GPIO19 line as the PTT, some programs might require this line to be activated or deactivated externally.

 #  Work in progress, this code set is not yet functional